How to get £1 tickets to UK attractions on universal credit – 2026

 London Wetland Centre

-Up until the beginning of November the London wetland centre is offering fun days out for a reduced price if you are receiving universal credit.
+The London wetland centre is offering fun days out for a reduced price if you are receiving universal credit.
 Tickets usually cost around £18 for adults and £12 for children.
 With proof of universal credit it is £5 per adult and £3 per child.
 You do need to book these tickets in advance though, they are not available on the door.
 If you are looking to see ducks, birds, otters and do some pond dipping, then get the details here.

 The cartoon museum